 Residential REITs are real estate investment trusts that invest in residential properties, like apartment complexes or mobile home parks.
 For investors looking for more long-term investments that are "steady as she goes," residential REITs can provide both stability and growth.
-Because these shares represent very real and viable real estate investments, they can feel a lot more secure than investing in growth stocks that may start out with fewer assets and more debt.
+Because these shares represent very real, viable real estate investments, they can feel much more secure than investing in growth stocks that may start out with fewer assets and more debt.
 Residential REITs aren't sexy, but they represent vital property types society can't function without.

 Understanding residential REITs

-There are many different types of real estate investment trusts (REITs), but residential REITs are one of the most popular types.
+There are many different types of real estate investment trusts (REITs), but residential REITs are among the most popular.
 It may be because they're familiar, in a way, and represent something everyone needs: a home.
-Residential REITs buy and hold property and then rent the property to tenants using gross leases.
-Sometimes they sell properties to upgrade other properties or to make new and similar acquisitions, but it's always with the goal of improving the rate of return on their investments.
+Residential REITs buy and hold properties and rent them to tenants under gross leases.
+Sometimes they sell properties to upgrade others or make new, similar acquisitions, but it's always with the goal of improving the rate of return on their investments.

 Residential REITs can hold virtually any collection of residential rental property, from hundreds of single-family homes to mobile home parks, boutique apartment buildings, or huge multifamily complexes.
 Generally, REITs buy and hold property that's too expensive for most investors to purchase individually, putting residential investment property within reach of many more people.